Chibuzor44/dsi-capstone/README.md

 <p>
 Three sets of data was collected from <a href="https://www.yelp.com/dataset/challenge">yelp</a>, which is a publicly available dataset.
 The datasets are as follows:
   <ul>
   <li>Business dataset that describes all sorts of businesses that provide services to the general public.
-The            dataset has 174,567 records.</li>
+The            dataset has 174,567 records and a size of 145.2 MB.</li>
   <li>Review dataset is a records customer reviews of differnt business in the business dataset collected.
-The dataset holds 5,261,669 records.</li>
+The dataset holds 5,261,669 records and has a size of 4.21 GB.</li>
   <li>User dataset holds the record of users who have given reviews and businesses they reviewed.
-The user data has 1,326,101 records.</li>
+The user data has 1,326,101 records and a size of 1.9 GB.</li>
   </ul>
   The datasets were stored in AWS s3 bucket, and due to the size of the data, I was unable to do the computation on a local machine.
 I used AWS SageMaker instance running on EC2 and Elastic File Storage(EFS) for most of the data munging and model training.